Profile view of a male teenager's face with acne

 Who Treats Keloids?

 Dermatologists are the medical professionals who specialize in treating keloids.
-At Saguaro Dermatology, our board-certified dermatologists have extensive experience in treating keloids using the latest medical techniques and technologies.
+At Saguaro Dermatology, our board-certified dermatologists have extensive experience in treating them using the latest medical techniques and technologies.
 Early treatment of keloids is important as it can help minimize the growth of a keloid.
 Seek treatment soon after you notice the keloid’s development.

 Medical Treatment Options in Phoenix, AZ